 Your friends here at Garage Gym Reviews offer unique industry expertise with a group of certified personal trainers, CrossFit Level 1 Trainers, gym owners, and Olympic-level athletes coming together to test the best home gym equipment and write equipment reviews.

 Plus, we’re home gym owners ourselves.
 Our goal is to help you get the best bang for your buck (and square foot).
-For this Freak Athlete Nordic Hyper GHD review, Coop Mitchell, OG home gym owner, product tester, and GGR founder, put this versatile piece of equipment to the test in his own home gym.
+To give us the most thorough breakdown, Coop Mitchell, OG home gym owner, product tester, and GGR founder, put the Hyper Pro through our in-depth testing process.
+Considering he did the same with the Nordic Hyper GHD, he was able to give an apples-to-apples comparison, assessing the machine on important factors such as:

 Product Highlights